vizune/angular-listing/README.md

 * Add to favourite functionality.
 Please see code comments in favourite.add component for general idea for functions.

 ## Enhancements added
-Button on Listing Detail to go back to Listing Dashboard
+Button on Listing Detail to go back to Listing Dashboard.
+This improves the UX flow when browsing through multiple movies.

 ## Other potential enhancements
 * UI enhancements, component styling e.g. cards for listing items